 Figures 4 and 5 summarise the recent figures.

-Employment contributions were positive 0.2% for both total and regular pay in April 2017.Back to table of contents
+Employment contributions were 0.1% for total pay and 0.1% for regular pay in June 2017.Back to table of contents

 Contact details for this Article

 Telephone: +44 (0)1633 456120